When and what to learn in a changing world: Introduction

 Third, I study the limit of the model when fixed costs vanish and derive an explicit characterization for optimal information acquisition in the limit (\hyref{Section}{sec:Vanishing-Fixed-Costs}).
 Without fixed costs, it is optimal for the DM to either wait or acquire infinitesimal amounts of information to exactly confirm their current belief until rare news prompts a jump to a fixed alternative belief; furthermore optimal policies must converge to a policy of this kind as fixed costs vanish (\hyref{Theorem}{thm:optimality-and-convergence-to-wait-or-confirm}).
 In the long run, only two possible beliefs are ever held as the DM exactly prevents depreciation of information.
-The long run optimal belief process and the resulting value admit a closed form characterization which derives from the concavification of an appropriately defined "virtual net flow payoff" function (\hyref{Theorem}{thm:explicit-stationary-policy-no-fixed-cost}).
-The concentration on two beliefs delivers a new potential resolution of a tension between empirical observations and most models of dynamic learning \citep[see e.g.][]{khaw2017discrete}): decision makers do not continuously adjust their action, yet any changing world model in which beliefs are continuously changing and different beliefs imply different actions predicts continuous adjustment.
-While discrete action switches may be explained by frictions such as adjustment costs, the present model's prediction offers an alternative approach.
+The long run optimal belief process admits a closed form characterization which derives from the concavification of an appropriately defined "virtual flow payoff" function (\hyref{Theorem}{thm:explicit-stationary-policy-no-fixed-cost}).
+The concentration on two beliefs delivers a new potential resolution of a classical tension between the fact that empirical decision makers often change actions lumpily while most models of dynamic learning predict continuous adjustment if beliefs are continuously changing and different beliefs imply different actions.

-Technical issues arise in defining and solving the limit problem as fixed costs vanish, which prompts methodological contributions in the preliminary steps which enable proving the previous results.
-Indeed, there is no unified formalism which explicitly allows for both discrete and continuous information acquisition, and the latter may become optimal without fixed costs.
-Nevertheless, I show that the definition of the problem can be naturally extended to allow for optimization over arbitrary belief processes, with and without fixed costs.
-This relies on defining a general cost function which extends and unifies costs from discrete information acquisition with existing cost specifications for continuous information acquisition.
-Solutions of the problem as fixed costs vanish are also shown to converge to solutions of the problems with no fixed cost even though the objective function is discontinuous at zero.